10 Realistic Ways to Find Extra Cash For Christmas

 ‘Oh Dell,’ Jim sighed.
 ‘I sold the watch to buy you those combs!’”

-We all want to be generous at Christmas time.
 That generosity of spirit is something beautiful to be cherished.
-But we have to ask ourselves whether we should be putting ourselves in debt over-giving.
-It’s about finding the balance.
+But we have to ask ourselves whether we should be putting ourselves in debt to give gifts.
+Or is it better to try and find a balance.

 But what if you don’t have a Christmas fund?